Banner image placeholder

 Subtitling 3.0

-The appeal of audiovisual products comes greatly from the combination of visual and auditory resources; but professional subtitling focuses on translating dialogue and specific written information on screen.
+The appeal of audiovisual products stems largely from the combination of visual and auditory resources, but professional subtitling focuses on translating dialogue and specific written information on-screen.

-If in a Portuguese film or documentary, someone pinches their earlobe without saying anything, how are British viewers, for example, expected to understand that it means ‘very good’ or ‘excellent’ when that hand gesture is not familiar to them?
+If in a Portuguese film or documentary someone pinches their earlobe without saying anything, how are British viewers, for example, expected to understand that it means ‘very good’ or ‘excellent’ when that hand gesture is unfamiliar to them?
 More worryingly, how can we avoid Italian viewers, for example, from misunderstanding the situation when in their culture the same gesture has a sexual and offensive connotation?

-This project challenges the assumption that an audiovisual content is made accessible when only verbal resources are translated.
-It will make an innovative contribution to the subtitling industry by contributing to the review of current subtitling practices, test the possible limitations and the opportunities of alternative subtitling practices focused on translating meaning expressed through any element (visual or auditory, verbal or non-verbal).
+This project challenges the assumption that audiovisual content is made accessible when only verbal resources are translated.
+It makes an innovative contribution to the subtitling industry by reviewing current subtitling practices, testing the possible limitations and opportunities of alternative subtitling practices focused on translating meaning expressed through any element (visual, auditory, verbal, or non-verbal).

 STRAND 1.
 Conduct interviews with professionals involved in production and distribution

-This include a series of interviews with film directors, film producers and distributors in order to better understand how their understand the viewers' meaning-making process and how that influences the way they produce audiovisual content.
-This strand also aims at collecting data on these professionals understand subtitling, its purpose and process.
+This includes a series of interviews with film directors, producers, and distributors to better understand how they understand viewers' meaning-making processes and how that influences how they produce audiovisual content.
+This strand also aims to collect data on these professionals' understanding of subtitling, its purpose, and its process.

 COMPLETED

 STRAND 2.
-Collect data on subtitling professionals attitudes and perception
+Collect data on subtitling professionals' attitudes and perceptions

 This includes a large survey and a series of interviews among subtitling professionals and project managers to better understand: